Loose Cannon Brewery

-Loose Cannon is the successful small Oxfordshire brewery of Will Laithwaite.
+Loose Cannon is the successful small Oxfordshire brewery of Will Laithwaite, based in Abingdon.
 Name seem familiar?
 Of course it does!
 Will is the middle son of that wine buff-entrepreneur, Tony Laithwaite, who started a fashion of selling estate-bottled wines in the 1970s, flying winemaker production in the 1980s and plenty of other wine firsts besides.
 Why compete with a father like that, let alone two brothers and a sparkling-wine making mother too, when you can break out and do something completely different?

 We must thank Will, too, for being the inspiration and practical help for us in setting up Brew Republic.
 Cheers, Will.

-After three years of meticulous planning, with a few hiccups along the way, and the help of his old school mate, Caleb, Will built a brewery from scratch in Abingdon.
-He used his well-honed practical skills (he’d built himself a kit car at uni and says brewery equipment is “just like a giant mechano set”).
+After three years of meticulous planning, with a few hiccups along the way, and the help of his old school mate, Caleb, Will built the Loose Cannon Brewery from scratch in Abingdon.
+He used his well-honed practical skills (he’d built himself a kit car at uni and says brewery equipment is “just like a giant Meccano set”).
 The doors officially opened in July 2010.

 Why Abingdon?
 In 2000, the town had lost its last brewery, Morland of Speckled Hen fame.
 The locals were sad to see it go … and all the more delighted to see a new one arrive.
 They were knocking on the door before Loose Cannon had even opened.
 And for Will?
 He was clear from the outset that he wanted a local clientele and they have rewarded him with loyalty.